Free cookie consent management tool by TermsFeed The "and" keyword in Python | Pythontic.com

 False

-Ven Diagram for the operator 'and':
+Ven Diagram for the 'and' operator :

-• This Ven diagram is about a search criteria stating the search results should include News that is only about Europe.
+The Ven diagram of the and operator is given below.
+This Ven diagram is about a search criteria, stating the search results should include News that is only about Europe.

 Example 1: